 Burglars usually do not want a confrontation with the homeowner.
 Their motivation is a quick theft without detection.
 They want to break-in, steal valuables and leave before you even know they are there.

 Unlike burglars, home invaders usually seek a confrontation with the homeowner.
-They operate with the notion that once inside the home they can work privately, without unexpected interruption by the homeowner or law enforcement.
-The mindset of a home invader is different in that he will expect to encounter the homeowner and will be ready to use force to get what he wants.
-Home invaders want the residents to be there so they are able to control the situation – no one will walk in on them to interrupt and no one will be able to contact law enforcement.
-They want the homeowner there so he will tell them where valuables are located and will provide information like ATM PINs, bank account numbers, and safe combinations.
+The mindset of home invaders is different in that they will expect to encounter the homeowner and will be ready to use force to get what they want.
+Home invaders want the residents to be there so they are able to control the situation.
+Also, they want the homeowner there to provide information like ATM PINs, bank account numbers, and safe combinations.

 Burglary Prevention Tips

 - Do not place valuables where they are visible from outside.